Airbus Defence and Space

-Airbus Defence and Space is the defence and space systems subsidiary of Airbus.
-Formed in 2014 during the restructuring of the European Aeronautic Defence and Space Company, the predecessor of Airbus.
-The subsidiary consists of the company's the former Airbus Military, Astrium, and Cassidian divisions.
-Contributing 21% of Airbus revenues in 2016, it is the second largest space company in the world.
+Airbus Defence and Space is the military and space systems division of Airbus.
+It was formed in 2014 during the restructuring of the European Aeronautic Defence and Space (EADS), the predecessor of Airbus.
+The subsidiary consists of the former Airbus Military, Astrium, and Cassidian divisions of EADS.
+Contributing 21% of the company's revenues in 2016, it is the second largest space company in the world.

-Plans have been announced to merge the Space Systems and Space Digital divisions of Airbus Defence and Space, Telespazio, and Thales Alenia Space into a new joint venture owned by Airbus (35%), Leonardo (32.5%), and Thales (32.5%).
+Plans have been announced to merge the space systems businesses of Airbus, Telespazio, and Thales Alenia Space into a new joint venture owned by Airbus (35%), Leonardo (32.5%), and Thales (32.5%).
 The combined entity would have had an estimated annual turnover of €6.5 billion.
 If approved by regulators, the new company is expected to be operational in 2027.